-After arrival at Tokyo Airport, you will be met by your driver for your private transfer to your hotel.
-Remainder of the day is free to relax or explore the area.
-Dinner on your own this evening.
+Upon arriving at either Narita or Haneda Airport, you will be met in the arrival hall by your driver who will provide you with a private arrival transfer to your hotel.
+The remainder of the day is at your leisure, free for you to relax or explore the neighborhood you're staying in.
+Dinner is on your own tonight.

 (Breakfast, Dinner & Accommodations, Tokyo)